• Skip to primary navigation

 Step 2: Place the frozen broccoli florets into the air fryer basket/tray.
 Air fry for 4-5 minutes until defrosted.
 Then, drain out any excess liquid.

 Step 3: Toss the broccoli with olive oil, salt, pepper, and garlic powder.
-Spread the broccoli out so that it is not overlapping.
+Spread the broccoli out so that it does not overlap.

 Step 4: Then air fry for an additional 5-8 minutes until tender-crisp.